Dr Michael Buehler

 - Department of Politics and International Studies Admissions Tutor: MSc Politics of Asia Centre of South East Asian Studies Academic Staff

 - Russell Square: College Buildings

 - Support hours

-Michael Buehler is a Senior Lecturer in Comparative Politics in the Department of Politics and International Studies, SOAS, University of London.
-Specializing in Southeast Asian politics, his teaching and research interests revolve around state-society relations under conditions of democratization and decentralization.
+Michael Buehler is a Reader in Comparative Politics in the Department of Politics and International Studies, SOAS, University of London specialising in Southeast Asian politics, his teaching and research interests revolve around state-society relations under conditions of democratization and decentralisation.

 Previously he taught at Columbia University and Northern Illinois University.
 He has also held research fellowships at the Center for Southeast Asian Studies at Kyoto University in Kyoto, the Center for Equality Development and Globalization Studies at Northwestern University in Chicago, the Weatherhead East Asian Institute in New York City, and the Royal Netherlands Institute of Southeast Asian and Caribbean Studies in Leiden.
 Michael Buehler has been an Associate Research Fellow at the Asia Society in New York City since 2011.

 Need advice or feedback?
 Schedule a slot with Michael here.

 - Southeast Asian Politics